cyberus-technology/hedron/doc/implementation.md

-# NOVA: Implementation Details
+# Hedron: Implementation Details

-The purpose of this document is to describe the implementation of the NOVA microhypervisor.
-This document is meant for the person hacking on NOVA source code.
+The purpose of this document is to describe the implementation of the Hedron microhypervisor.
+This document is meant for the person hacking on Hedron source code.
 It's not meant as user documentation.

 ## Initialization Flow

-NOVA shares much of its initialization flow between initial boot-up and resume (as in ACPI sleep states).
+Hedron shares much of its initialization flow between initial boot-up and resume (as in ACPI sleep states).

 All entry points are located in `src/start.S`. `__start_bsp` is the